jnozzi/cocoadev.com/markdown/PassingAnObjectiveCMethodToCarbon.md

 ----

-First, you need to get the IMP-- implementation-- of the method via General/NSObject's messages to do this.
-Second, it probably won't work as a callback since all General/ObjC methods take an id and a SEL as their first two arguments.
+First, you need to get the IMP-- implementation-- of the method via NSObject's messages to do this.
+Second, it probably won't work as a callback since all ObjC methods take an id and a SEL as their first two arguments.
 Perhaps better to just write a function, use that as your callback, and have it call your message.

 ----

-In General/ObjC, you need an object and a selector.
+In ObjC, you need an object and a selector.
 Generally, your object can change and your selector stays constant.
 Carbon lets you pass in a void * to use for sending context info to yourself, which you can use to pass self.
 Put it all together, and you get something like this:

-    void General/MyCarbonCallback(..., void *userData, ...)
+    void MyCarbonCallback(..., void *userData, ...)
 {
    id object = (id)userData;
    [object carbonCallbackWithThing:...];
 }

-Then you can pass General/MyCarbonCallback to your carbon functions.
+Then you can pass MyCarbonCallback to your carbon functions.

 ----